Showing 1–12 of 23 results

 “You only get one chance to save the galaxy twice.”

 “Guardians of the Galaxy”… A bizarre assembly of misfits and losers which includes a gun-wielding genetically altered raccoon and a fighting tree creature whose could only speak a single phrase…“I am Groot”.
 Marvel was taking a chance, but needn’t have worried…Guardians was critical and commercial juggernaut which redefined the super hero genre and direction Marvel was to take.
 A sequel was obvious & in 2017 “Guardians of the Galaxy Vol. 2” was released.
-Design agency LA have created a stunning all-action, epic poster for the ‘Final Release’ 2017 British UK quad film poster offered here that certainly wins the most colourful poster award featuring an explosion of bright colours and frenetic energy, it is an incredible kinetic looking image.
+Design agency LA have created a stunning all-action, epic poster for the ‘Final Release’ 2017 US/International one sheet offered here that certainly wins the most colourful poster award featuring an explosion of bright colours and frenetic energy, it is an incredible kinetic looking image.
 Originally rolled (as issued) this looks and displays to excellent effect, absolutely stunning; the deep red / blue/purple colour range is superb.
 Guaranteed original this represents a scarce item of modern original collectable movie memorabilia from a truly exciting and cool film franchise.
-Fantastic to display as is, but if you own a lightbox this is a poster you want to put in it – super stunning when backlit.

 …more detail